Sept. 26–27, 2015

 Challenge Walk MS is a two-day, 50k experience that tests your strength and your spirit, and makes an extraordinary difference in the lives of more than 17,000 people living with multiple sclerosis in the Upper Midwest Chapter area.

-Register before Dec.
-31 for only $35!
-The registration fee increases Jan.
-1 to $45 and participants who register after April 1, must pay the full price of $55.
+Register before March 31 for only $45!
+Participants who register after March 31, must pay the full price of $55.
 All walkers are required to pay the fundraising minimum of $750 in order to participate.

 Your registration will include access to our online fundraising tools, training resources, overnight accommodations, meals, full route support, and more.